xinzhou93/CS280A/content/Project1.md

 # Overview
 This project focuses on colorizing the photo collection made by Prokudin-Gorskii, a photographer travelling across Russian and took color photographs of everything he saw.
 The collections include portraits, scenery, architecture, etc, and each of them has three exposures of the scene onto a glass plate using a red, a green and a blue filter.
 Although the three images are black and white, when they overlay, a color photograph will magically appear.

-The goal of this project is to use
+The goal of this project is to use efficient alignment algorithm to combine these three separate channel images into a single color image.

 # Methodology
 The program takes a single plate image as input and should divide it into three equal parts.
 Using the channel $B$ as the basis, the program should output a single color image by aligning the Channel $G$ and $R$ to the base $B$ and stacking them together.
 We need to handle two challenges: